Ebonsignori/asset-tool/README.md

 }
 ```

+e.g. `Asset.INT.DAILY`.

 ## TODO

-- Add Investment and Savings `Asset.TYPE`.
-Default remaining to Savings?
+- Add modifiers to certain types as specified in [Types of Assets](#types-of-assets)
 - Add automatic income tax adjustments using some sort of API?
 - Add tests and CI script to run those tests
+- Add quarterly intervals?
 - Make more robust / less hacky